opendocsg/slw-judgments-backfill/2012_SGHC_61/report.md

 **The law on contractual interpretation**

 33     The interpretation of a contract is an objective exercise.
-This was made clear by the Court of Appeal in _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR(R) 1029; [2008] 3 SLR 1029 (“ _Zurich Insurance_ ”), where the court (at [131]) endorsed a summary of principles set out by Gerard McMeel in his book, _The Construction of Contracts: Interpretation, Implication, and Rectification_ (Oxford University Press, 2007) (“ _McMeel_ ”), two of which I find useful to set out as a backdrop for the exercise of construction that this case requires:
+This was made clear by the Court of Appeal in _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 1029</span>; <span class="citation">[2008] 3 SLR 1029</span> (“ _Zurich Insurance_ ”), where the court (at [131]) endorsed a summary of principles set out by Gerard McMeel in his book, _The Construction of Contracts: Interpretation, Implication, and Rectification_ (Oxford University Press, 2007) (“ _McMeel_ ”), two of which I find useful to set out as a backdrop for the exercise of construction that this case requires:

  The aim of construction